stanford-cs248/draw-svg/README.md

 We encourage you to start with an implementation of [Bresenham's algorithm](http://www.cs.helsinki.fi/group/goa/mallinnus/lines/bresenh.html).
 When you are done, your solution should be able to correctly render `basic/test2.svg`.

 **Note: If you compare your initial Bresenham results with the reference implementation, you will notice that the reference solution generates smooth lines.
-For example, you can modify your Bresenham implementation to perform [Xiaolin Wu's line algorithm](https://en.wikipedia.org/wiki/Xiaolin_Wu's_line_algorithm) which counts as extra credit.
+You can modify your Bresenham implementation to perform [Xiaolin Wu's line algorithm](https://en.wikipedia.org/wiki/Xiaolin_Wu's_line_algorithm) which counts as extra credit.
 Otherwise, you may want to comment out your implementation and proceed with the `rasterize_line_helper()` for the following tasks to minimize the difference on the boundary when compared to reference.**

 #### Task 1: Drawing Triangles (20 pts)